freenas/freenas-docs/userguide/cli.rst

-The ZFS tunables require a fair understanding of how ZFS works, meaning that reading man pages and searching for the meaning of acronyms is required.
+The ZFS tunables require a fair understanding of how ZFS works, meaning that reading man pages and searching for the meaning of unfamiliar acronyms is required.
 **Do not change a tunable's value without researching it first.**
 If the tunable takes a numeric value (rather than 0 for no or 1 for yes), do not make one up.
-Instead, research examples of beneficial values that match your workload.
+Instead, research examples of beneficial values that match the workload.

 If any of the ZFS tunables are changed, continue to monitor the system to determine the effect of the change.
-Using :command:`sysctl` at the command line to test the changes first is recommended.
+It is recommended that the changes are tested first at the command line using :command:`sysctl`.
 For example, to disable pre-fetch (i.e. change disable to *1* or yes):

 .. code-block:: none